Wind power, public safety building top issues at Ocean City Council debate

 DeVlieger has been a vocal critic of the proposal, which he said would hurt wildlife and the local fishing industry.

+Voters will choose between the two for mayor May 10, as well as determine the winners of thr…

-Madden said President Biden and Gov. Phil Murphy back the multimillion-dollar offshore wind project, suggesting that the city should work to get the best deal possible, seeking concessions or compensation for taxpayers.
+Madden said President Joe Biden and Gov. Phil Murphy back the multimillion-dollar offshore wind project, suggesting the city should work to get the best deal possible, seeking concessions or compensation for taxpayers.

 Polcini suggested pushing to have the turbines moved farther from the coast.

-Rotondi criticized the idea that the city cannot stop the proposal, saying he will fight tooth and nail against the plan, and criticized a state move to take a decision on bringing power lines from the turbines across the city out of City Council’s hands.
+Rotondi criticized the idea that the city cannot stop the proposal, saying he will fight tooth and nail against the plan, and criticized a state move to take a decision on bringing power lines from the turbines across the city out of council’s hands.

 “The question is, what should City Council do?
 And I’m saying they should do anything and everything they can to stop it.
 All means necessary,” DeVlieger said.
 “Some say there’s nothing we can do, I say that’s nonsense.
 Every bully wants the weak person to think there’s nothing they can do.”